 East Central Europe follows the Author-Date System of referencing commonly used by journals of the social sciences.
 For historians not too familiar with this form of in-text citation with minimal footnoting, a short primer on the matter will help to ensure that submitted articles follow the house style.
-The ECE author-date system is a slightly modified version of the Chicago Manual of Style’s instructions on reference lists and text citations (see 15th ed., 16:90–16:120).
+The ECE author-date system is a slightly modified version of the Chicago Manual of Style’s instructions on reference lists and text citations (see 17th ed).

-For questions concerning editorial style, consult The Chicago Manual of Style, 15th ed.
-(Chicago: University of Chicago Press, 2003).
+For questions concerning editorial style, consult The Chicago Manual of Style, 17th ed.
+(Chicago: University of Chicago Press, 2017).
 It contains numerous sample entries for both notes and bibliography, and authors are encouraged to consult them.
-Where appropriate, the author may follow a style that is specific to his or her discipline, provided the style is used consistently.

-For questions concerning spelling, hyphenation, and punctuation, consult Webster’s Third New International Dictionary and Merriam-Webster’s Collegiate Dictionary, 11th ed.
+For questions concerning spelling, hyphenation, and punctuation, consult Webster’s Third New International Dictionary, Unabridged (2002).

 The preferred language is American English, unless the author is a native speaker of British English.

 Upon submission of an article, we request also a paragraph-long abstract of the work laying out the most important points as well as a short list of key words for the classification of the article, both immediately preceding the text of the article.

 If they are brief (5 lines or fewer), quotations should be run in with the text, using quotation marks (“ ”).
 Longer quotations should be indented, without quotation marks.
 All indented quotations should be typed double-spaced.
 Single quotes are discouraged, except for quotes within quotes.

 Short words or phrases of a foreign language that precede or follow translations can be in italics without quotation marks.
 Longer, more complex sayings or excerpts should have quotation marks.